The Neural Moving Average Model for Scalable Variational Inference of State Space Models: Introduction

+To achieve the locality property we introduce the \textbf{neural moving average (nMA) model}.
+This is a generative model for sequence data in which a learnable convolutional neural network (CNN) processes (1) an underlying sequence of base $N(0,1)$ variables and (2) the sequence of observed data.
+The CNN's receptive field has a limited size, rather than encompassing the entire input sequences.
+Therefore a sample from the nMA model is a type of moving average of the input sequences (1) and (2): $x_i$ is produced from a window of values in the input sequences close to position $i$.
+This achieves the locality property.
+Also, by viewing the nMA model as a type of normalising flow \citep{Rezende:2015:VIN:3045118.3045281, Papamakarios:2019}, we show later that the mini-batch samples can be used to unbiasedly estimate the log-density of the whole $x$ chain, which is crucial to implement variational inference.

-Despite this restriction, we show that our approach works well in several examples.
-These include various challenging observation regimes: sparse observation times, partial observation of the components of $x_i$ and low observation variance.
+A trade-off for producing the locality property is that, under a nMA model, $x_i$ and $x_j$ are independent for $|i-j|$ sufficiently large i.e.~if they are far enough apart that their CNN receptive fields do not overlap.
+Hence using a nMA as the variational approximation assumes no long-range dependence in the posterior for $x$.
+Despite this, we demonstrate that our approach works well in several examples.
+These include various challenging observation regimes: sparse observation times, partial observation of $x_i$, low observation variance and a large number of observations.
 Our flexible variational family produces good posterior estimates in these examples: at best our variational output is indistinguishable from the true posterior.

-Additionally, we demonstrate that we can scale up to a challenging example with $T=1,000,000$ states in 180 minutes. \anon{Code for these examples can be found at \url{https://github.com/Tom-Ryder/VIforSSMs}.} \anononly{A link to code for these examples will be included in the final version of this paper.}
+The remainder of our paper is as follows.
+Section \ref{sec:background} describes state space models.
+Section \ref{sec:localIAFs} reviews relevant material on normalising flows and presents the nMA model.
+Section \ref{sec:method} sets out our variational inference method.
+The nMA model and the resulting inference algorithm are our novel methodological contribution.
+Section \ref{sec:experiments} presents our experiments, and Section \ref{sec:conclusions} gives conclusions and opportunities for future work.
+Code for the paper is available at \url{https://github.com/Tom-Ryder/VIforSSMs}.

-\paragraph{Related work}
+\paragraph{Related Work}

-Bayesian inference for SSMs commonly uses sampling-based methods such as Kalman and particle filters, and Markov chain Monte Carlo (MCMC) \cite{Sarkka:2013, Doucet2001, Capp:2010:IHM:1965046}.
-As discussed above, these methods typically become expensive for long time series.
-Even the fastest approximate sampling schemes require one $O(T)$ pass through the data, and can often fail by collapsing to a degenerate distribution \cite{Vieira:2016}.
-Also, sampling approaches can be inefficient in challenging observation regimes, such as those listed above.
+Bayesian inference for SSMs commonly uses sampling-based Markov chain Monte Carlo (MCMC) methods, involving repeated use of Kalman or particle filters \citep{Doucet2001, Capp:2010:IHM:1965046, Sarkka:2013}.
+As discussed above, these methods typically become expensive for long time series, with each likelihood estimate requiring an $O(T)$ pass through the data.
+A recent $O(1)$ sampling-based scheme using a related strategy to ours for scalable SSM inference is \citet{Aicher:2019}.
+This approach uses stochastic gradient MCMC with \emph{buffered} gradient estimates, which are based on running a particle filter on a short subsequence of data.
+Like our contribution, this approach neglects long-range dependence.

+\cite{Aicher:2019}, in common with several other papers discussed here, requires an observation for each $x_i$.
+However many applications involve missing or sparsely observed data.
+Our generative model can be applied to such settings as it learns to impute $x_i$ values between observations.